Chocolate Peppermint Marshmallow Pops – Holiday Happiness on a Stick

 Marshmallow Pops with Chocolate & Candy Canes

-- Temper the chocolate.
-Weigh out a large portion of the chopped chocolate.
-Weigh out another portion which is 25% the weight of the first.
-Add larger amount to a pan in a bain marie and gently heat the chocolate until it reaches 120°F. Remove from heat.
+- Temper the chocolate: Weigh out 3/4ths of the chopped chocolate (.75 lb (605g)).
+Separate from the other 1/4 portion.
+Add larger portion to a pan in a bain marie and gently heat the chocolate until it reaches 120°F. Remove from heat.

 - Keep chocolate at a good working temp., between 85°F and not exceeding 89°F by occasionally placing chocolate on bain marie to gently raise temperature for a minute or so.